 In 2004, LinguaText acquired two imprints in the fields of Spanish literary criticism and European classic literature.
 Juan de la Cuesta—Hispanic Monographs, named after the original printer of Don Quijote in Spain, has long served Cervantists and Hispanists worldwide by publishing important works dealing with Spanish literature from the Middle Ages to the Modern day.
 European Masterpieces publishes classics of European literature designed for classroom use.
 The series "Cervantes & Co." includes Spanish classics and "Molière & Co." deals in French classics.

 Towards the future

 LinguaText continues to publish 10-20 new books every year.
-We are happy to serve the academic and scholarly community by publishing a wide range of research and original thought from well-known and up-and-coming scholars.
-Many new and exciting projects are underway, including a new series of classic Spanish translations from Tom Lathrop's alma mater, UCLA, and a collaboration with UCSB's eHumanista regarding Catalan studies.
+We are happy to serve the academic and scholarly community by publishing a wide range of research and original thought from well-known and rising scholars.
+Many new and exciting projects are always underway.

 LinguaText Team Bio

 Tom Lathrop,† Ph.D., Founder: Tom's groundbreaking work as the co-author of "Brasil!
 Língua e Cultura," and "Portugal: Língua e Cultura," paved the way for his "The Evolution of Spanish," and "Don Quijote" for students.
 He edited numerous classics for the European Masterpieces imprint and translated "Don Quixote," originally for Cervantes & Co., later acquired by Signet Classics.
 Professor of Spanish, Emeritus, University of Delaware.